lotux/ansible-pptp-server/README.md

 # PPTP VPN

 Configure PPTP server on CentOS 7.

-Prerequisites:
+Encryption setting on the client side must be "None".

-- EPEL (?)
+Prerequisites: EPEL (?).
-- Ansible

 group_vars/all.yml consists these variables: